castelao/CoTeDe/README.rst

 of termosalinographs at AOML-NOAA, USA.
 Later I was advising the quality control of the brazilian hydrography of PIRATA.

-The tests implemented so far are just the traidional ones.
-When I have a chance, I'll implement a new generation system that I've been thinking about.

 Quick howto
 ___________